GoosefleetEO/aa-structures/README.md

 ### Timers

-**Alliance Structures** will automatically create friendly timers from  notifications for Alliance Auth's Structure Timers app.
+**Structures** will automatically create friendly timers from  notifications for Alliance Auth's Structure Timers app.
 This feature can be configured via [Settings](#settings).

 Timers can be created from the following notification types: